History of the Copa Libertadores: 2000–09: A decade of resurgences

 During the 2000 edition, Boca Juniors returned to the top of the continent and raised the Copa Libertadores again after 22 years.
-Led by Carlos Bianchi, the Virrey, along with outstanding players like Mauricio Serna, Jorge Bermúdez, Óscar Córdoba, Juan Roman Riquelme, and Martín Palermo, among others, revitalized the club to establish it among the world's best.
+Led by Carlos Bianchi, the Virrey, along with players like Mauricio Serna, Jorge Bermúdez, Óscar Córdoba, Juan Roman Riquelme, and Martín Palermo, among others, revitalized the club to establish it among the world's best.
 The Xeneizes started this legacy by defeating defending champion Palmeiras in the final series.
-The road to the final included a winning series v arch-rival River Plate, where Martín Palermo scored the third goal for the 3–0 victory in La Bombonera, becoming one of his most celebrated and remembered goals.
-Besides, Carlos Bianchi won his second Copa Libertadores in Brazil, after winning the title as manager of Vélez Sarsfield in 1994.
+The road to the final included a winning series against arch-rival River Plate, where Martín Palermo scored the third goal for the 3–0 victory in La Bombonera, becoming one of his most celebrated and remembered goals.
+Carlos Bianchi also won his second Copa Libertadores in Brazil, after winning the title as manager of Vélez Sarsfield in 1994.

 Boca Juniors won the 2001 edition after, once again, defeating Palmeiras in the semifinals and Cruz Azul in the final series to successfully defend the trophy.
 After Cruz Azul won 1–0 in the second leg at La Bombonera, a penalty shoot-out was needed to define a champion.
 Boca Juniors won 3–1 after the Mexican team missed three penalties.
 Cruz Azul became the first ever Mexican club to reach the final and win a final leg after great performances against River Plate (3–0) and Rosario Central (5–2 on aggregate).
 The team had notable players such as forwards José Saturnino Cardozo and Francisco Palencia, and their performance in the competition was praised by the Argentine media.